-Dorm beds start at $16/night and private rooms start around $65/night.
+Dorm beds start at $16 per night and private rooms start around $65/night.

 Total Budget: $98

 Biking around Tulum was probably my favorite way to get around and a great option if you are visiting Tulum on a budget.
-Staying in the city center means biking 20-40 minutes to reach the beach resorts and restaurants.
+Staying in the city center means biking 20-40 minutes to reach the beach resorts and restaurants in the hotel zone.
 There is a bike path along the main road (109) which allowed me to feel relatively safe while getting around.
 Once you hit the beach road the traffic is much slower and more manageable.

-If you are staying at Mama’s Home then you should get out Iguana Bike Shop.
+If you are staying at Mama’s Home then you should get a bike from Iguana Bike Shop.
 They offer comfortable bikes at a discount for Mama’s Home guests ($4 versus the regular $5)

 Amorcito Hostel offers on-site bike rentals for $5/day.
 They also offer a discount for long-term rentals.

 Total Budget: $14 for 3 days

 Fortunately, taxis are also readily available if you aren’t looking to get a bit of extra cardio in!
 Taxis from the center to the beach road typically cost $5-8 depending on the exact destinations.
 If you are traveling in a couple or group then this may even be a cheaper option for your Tulum budget.

 Admittedly I did not take any collectivos on this trip, however, I experience them on my previous trip down to Mexico.
 These are the cheapest option for anyone traveling to Tulum on a budget.
 You can get from the city center to the beach for as cheap as 50 cents!
 However, you will need to flag down a van on one of the designated routes.
 You can get more specific information at your accommodation.
 One thing to note is that if the van is full then you’ll have to wait until the next available, which could definitely add to your travel time!